stefanoborini/book-the-software-company/01-the-software-company.md

 the targeted platforms.
 Tools such as unit test runners, mock libraries, performance evaluation and memory leak detection are needed to ensure quality.
-When the software controls physical hardware, testing also requires the presence of rigs specifically designed to service test operations and emulators.
+When the software controls physical hardware, testing also requires the presence of testing rigs specifically designed to service test operations and emulators.
 Hardware testing rigs may require special attention for the testing setup, and might require, for example, firmwares specifically designed for testing.

+Success of tests must be quiet.
+A successful execution should not notify the developer, and the resulting log should be compact and void of output.
+Therefore, appropriate capturing of output must be performed.
+Tests should also ensure that the testing system is left in a state that is correct and ready to operate again, regardless if they succeed or fail.

+When test fails, the failure must be:
+- reproducible: tests must be written so that they ensure the failure is visible at every invocation.
+Lack of reproducibility may indicate both a code bug, or a poorly implemented test.
+- precise: the failure must indicate exactly where the problem has been found.
+- punctual: the failure reason must be clear.
+- immediate: the delay between the developer committing the code and the tests to execute fully must be as short as possible.
+- noisy: the failure must be obvious, and produce as much information as possible in order to understand the context that generated the failure.

+To reduce confusion among developers and excess of inbox noise, only the person implied in the failure should be notified of it.

-Tests will have to be classified according to different criteria, for example if they take a long time, or if they require a specific platform or hardware rig.
-Tests should be fully automatic, so an additional need might be to eliminate or work around steps that are supposed to require human interaction without compromising the nature of the test itself.
+Tests will have to be classified according to different criteria, for example if they take a long time, or require a specific platform or hardware rig.
+They should be fully automatic, so an additional need might be to eliminate or work around steps that are supposed to require human interaction without compromising the nature of the test itself.

+Typically, the tests will be executed with different frequencies according to the above classification.
+Short, focused unit tests and integration tests may be performed once per commit or once per development branch.
+Longer tests may be executed every night, or as often as possible in a queue.

+All the above requirements are addressed through proper infrastructure, proper analysis of the tests cost and benefits, and good programming practices.

 # Handling the testing infrastructure